 - Giving Minnesotans safe outlets for their mental, physical, and social well-being.

 We have many reasons to be optimistic, but we need to be cautious as well.
-We should continue to take precautions to combat the spread of the virus in their community – wear a mask, practice social distancing, and stay outside when possible.
+We should continue to take precautions to combat the spread of the virus in our communities – wear a mask, keep groups small and distanced, and wash your hands.
 Get tested if you feel ill.
-Download the COVIDawareMN smartphone app to get notified if they’ve been exposed to someone who tests positive.
+Download the COVIDawareMN smartphone app to get notified if you’ve been exposed to someone who tests positive.
 And get a vaccine if you are eligible.